MaverickPeter/DiSCO-pytorch/README.md

 * tensorboardX
 * Cython (for point cloud process [voxelization](https://github.com/ZJU-Robotics-Lab/Voxelization_API.git))

+You can simply use 'pip install -r requirements.txt' to install required libraries.

 If you want to integrate it into **ROS**.
 We have test it on **Kinetic and Melodic**

 ## How to use

 ### prepare training data

-For NCLT dataset, if you want to use our code for convenience you have to form the data into this file structure. **(occ_xm is empty)**
+For NCLT dataset, if you want to use our code for convenience you have to form the data into this file structure. **(occ_xm is an empty folder)**

 ```
 ├── 2012-02-04